***NOTE: As of February 2019, New York hosts ACT test centers. We’re still waiting on July though…***

 The College Board somehow wrangled an exemption that allowed them to release tests from only some test dates.
 Today, students may avail themselves of Question-and-Answer Service, receiving copies of the SAT questions they took along with their reported answers, for SAT exams administered in January, October, and May.
 Yet, the SAT is offered seven times a year in every state including New York.

-Until a change is made, New York state high school students must suffer through the winter without a single shot at the ACT or make a run for the border and test in another state.
+Until a change is made, New York state high school students must suffer through the winter without a single shot at the ACT or, alternately, make a run for the border and test in another state.
 But note that this disadvantage only affects students on National Standard Time or National Extended Time.
 Students whose testing accommodations include Special Testing at school can knock out an ACT in time for Valentine’s Day!